meowmeowahr/kevinbotlib/docs/robot.md

     It is **always** recommended to add a physical emergency stop system to your robot.

 The KevinbotLib main robot class is the starting point for your robotics project.
-It integrates many components of KevinbotLib together to make it easy to design your own robot.
+It integrates many components of KevinbotLib to make it easy to design your own robot.

 ## Features

 The KevinbotLib Robot class sets up some components of KevinbotLib to make designing a robot easier.
 The components are listed below.

-* Communication Server
 * Communication Client
 * Logging Configuration
 * Periodic log file rotations